NicolasMayo/MayoForm/README.md

 <h1>Fields options</h1>

 You can add any option you desire, they will be considered and displayed like field's attributes (such as name, value, ...).
+All
 However, some options of the options listed below (the bold ones) are interpreted by MayoForm and are not displayed in the HTML code (those .

-Keyword marked by * are required.
+Keywords marked by * are required.

-<h2>Common keyword</h2>
+<h2>Common keywords</h2>

 - <strong>field *</strong> : String - The type of the field.
 Can be 'input', 'submit', 'textarea' or 'select'
 - <strong>label *</strong> : String - The label of the field
 - name * : String - The name attribute of the field
 - <strong>help</strong> : String - A description of what is expected in the field
 - <strong>equals</strong> : String - The name attribute of the field which must be equal to this field
+- required : Whether the field is required or not (will be interpreted & checked by PHP)

-<h2>Input keyword</h2>
+<h2>Input keywords</h2>

 - type * : The type attribute of the input
-- allowed : Array of String - Extensions allowed if the field is an input[file] (currently support .gif, .jpeg, .png)
+- <strong>allowed</strong> : Array of String - Extensions allowed if the field is an input[file] (currently support .gif, .jpeg, .png)
+    Example : 'allowed' =>  array('gif', 'jpeg', 'png')
+- max_size : The max size of the file (will be interpreted & checked by PHP)

+<h3>Radios & Checkboxes</h3>

+- <strong>values *</strong> : Array of array -

+<h2></h2>